 you also cry because you have lost data and you will have to reinstall

-all your system, that was working for so long!
+all your system, that was working so well and for so long!

 need to install something on your brand-new disk, just make partitions

-and format as you want: We suppose your new disk is /dev/hda and
+the data to be restored in them: We suppose your new disk is /dev/hda

 independent, you can use ext2 (as here in the example), ext3, ext4,